 Policy Relating to Inspection of Public Records

-The Kentucky Municipal Energy Agency ("KYMEA"), is organized and existing under Section 65.210 to 65.300 of the Kentucky Revised Statutes ("KRS"), as amended, known as the "Interlocal Cooperation Act" (the "Act"), to act as a joint agency for the mutual advantage of its members (the "Members").
-It is the policy of KYMEA, pursuant to KRS 61.870 to 61.884, to make accessible the public records of KYMEA by onsite inspection, U.S. Mail or electronic transmission to any person on written application to KYMEA.
+The Kentucky Municipal Energy Agency ("KYMEA"), is organized and existing under Section 65.210 to 65.300 of the Kentucky Revised Statutes ("KRS"), as amended, known as the "Interlocal Cooperation Act" (the "Act"), to act as a interlocal public agency for the mutual advantage of its members (the "Members").
+It is the policy of KYMEA, pursuant to KRS 61.870 to 61.884 (the "Open Records Act"), to make accessible the public records of KYMEA by onsite inspection, U.S. Mail or electronic transmission to any "Resident of the Commonwealth" as defined in the Open Records Act on written application to KYMEA.
 Application requesting a public record of KYMEA may be made by completing the KYMEA Open Records Request Form, which may be requested from the designated custodian of records for KYMEA, or by written application, signed by the applicant, with the applicant's name printed legibly, describing the records requested.
+Written applications may be hand delivered, mailed, sent by facsimile transmission or sent by email transmission.

 Inspection of public records of KYMEA may be made at KYMEA's principal office located at: